Staff Augmentation: What it is and How it Works?

 Access the world’s best jobs.
 Apply as Talent

-Freelance and contractor, two ways of referring to the same thing?
+Differences between a freelance and a contractor, two ways of referring to the same thing?

 Of course not, the freelance and contractor modalities are not the same, although both involve working on projects in a temporary and somewhat independent manner.